ProzorroUKR/openprocurement.api/docs/source/standard/contract.rst

     The date when the contract was changed or activated.

-    This field is not in :ref:`contracting`
+    This field is not in :ref:`base-contracting`

-Additional fields for :ref:`contracting`:
+Additional fields for :ref:`base-contracting`:

 :procuringEntity: